na-na-hi/renget/archive/tmd2character_spike.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Grey Gummi | Vacant inventory slot.
+1. Eᴍᴘᴛʏ | Vacant inventory slot.
 2. Eᴍᴘᴛʏ | Vacant inventory slot.

 **RP/QUEST STORAGE (∞ slots)**